kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    See [kubeadm join](/docs/reference/setup-tools/kubeadm/kubeadm-join/) for additional info.

-1. Installs the internal DNS server (kube-dns) and the kube-proxy addon components via the API server.
-If kubeadm is invoked with `--feature-gates=CoreDNS=true`, then [CoreDNS](https://coredns.io/) will be installed as the default internal DNS server instead of kube-dns.
+1. Installs a DNS server (CoreDNS) and the kube-proxy addon components via the API server.
+   In Kubernetes version 1.11 and later CoreDNS is the default DNS server.
+   To install kube-dns instead of CoreDNS, kubeadm must be invoked with `--feature-gates=CoreDNS=false`.
    Please note that although the DNS server is deployed, it will not be scheduled until CNI is installed.

 1. If `kubeadm init` is invoked with the alpha self-hosting feature enabled, (`--feature-gates=SelfHosting=true`), the static Pod based control plane is transformed into a [self-hosted control plane](#self-hosting).

 ### Using kubeadm init with a configuration file {#config-file}